Ayers Rock Australia

 IGA Supermarket, Yulara

-For self-catering guests or those wanting to put together a packed lunch before heading into the park, the Yulara IGA carries a reasonable selection of groceries and prepared foods.
-Prices are higher than in Alice Springs or Darwin due to the remote supply chain.
+For self-catering or packed lunches before heading into the park, the Yulara IGA carries a reasonable range.
+Prices are elevated relative to any capital city; budget accordingly.

 Where to Stay